 - You will only be charged for what you pulled from the grid at night if it is more than what you produced during the day.
 We like to size systems that provide close to 100% of your electric use so that your utility bill will be negligible.

-Sunlight Solar Energy is certified to install solar electric systems in homes and businesses in the following states: Connecticut, Massachusetts, and Oregon.
+Sunlight Solar Energy is certified to install solar electric systems in homes and businesses in the following states: Connecticut, Colorado, Massachusetts, and Oregon.
 Schedule a free site survey and also learn about rebates and incentives available in your state!